Developer Guide

 -

-parses the users’ input and recognizes the command word, “find”, and aFindCommand
+HospifyParser#parseCommand("find"): TheHospifyParserparses the users’ input and recognizes the command word, “find”, and aFindCommandis created. -

 In the Model Component, This is the key method invoked: